tyler71/groupby/Readme.md

 * **shell**: Executes the shell command on each grouped file

 ### Builtin
-*groupby* has 3 built in action on grouped files
+*groupby* has 3 built in actions on grouped files
 * **Link**: for each group, hardlink the first file to all the others in the group
 * **Remove**: for each group, remove all but the first file
 * **Merge**: Merge directories into the merge directory